chizeta0/cnorxz/README.md

 ## Description

-This library provides a framework for handling multi dimensional containers.
-This includes the basic container class template `ArrayBase` and their derivates, the Range class templates on which the containers are defined, as well as some operation class templates, which allow comfortable calling of operations on the containers.
+This library provides a framework for handling multi dimensional containers, their meta data, and several kinds of operations on one or more of them.

 ## Build instructions